Ramdhanu: Background

 The Indian Parliament passed ‘The Right to Education Act’ or RTE Act - on 4 August 2009.
-One of the issues addressed in that was of school interviews.
+One of the issues addressed in that was the school interviews.
 An order was passed that for admission, there should be no interviews of parents or children to ensure smooth enrollment for all.
 But was this ruling applicable to private schools?
-As the act came into being, the private schools protested, claiming it violated their right to run independently without government interference.
-The act was revised and made non-applicable to unaided, private and boarding schools.
-And so the interview process continued in private schools, this time disguised behind the term ‘interaction sessions’.
+As the act took effect, private schools protested, claiming it violated their right to operate independently without government interference.
+The act was revised and made non-applicable to unaided, private, and boarding schools.
+And so the interview process continued in private schools, this time disguised as ‘interaction sessions’.

-Plot Synopsis
+Plot

-Mitali (played by Gargi Roychowdhury) is a worried mother.
-Her 5-year-old son, Gogol (played by Akashneel Mitra), has once again failed to pass the admission test in a reputed school and the application gets rejected.
-This is the fourth time and Mitali gets desperate.
+Mitali is a worried mother.
+Her 5-year-old son, Gogol, has once again failed to pass the admission test in a reputed school, and the application has been rejected.
+This is the fourth time, and Mitali gets desperate.
 She is determined to get her only son admitted into a reputed school.
-Laltu Dutta (played by Shiboprosad Mukherjee), her husband, owns a chemist's shop, and all his efforts centre around running his business successfully.
+Laltu Dutta, her husband, owns a chemist's shop, and all his efforts centre around running his business successfully.
 He is completely attached to his family and tries to do his best to fulfil his wife's aspirations.

-When one school after school starts rejecting Gogol, a despondent Mitali takes the advice of her friend and hires a teacher for Gogol's tuitions.
+When one school after school starts rejecting Gogol, a despondent Mitali takes the advice of her friend and hires a teacher for Gogol's tuition.
 Soon, Mitali gets disappointed by the young teacher's casual attitude and decides to teach Gogol herself.
-Mitali's desperation worries Laltu and he decides to go the extra mile to make his wife happy.
+Mitali's desperation worries Laltu, and he decides to go the extra mile to make his wife happy.
 He even approaches a tout and is willing to pay him a handsome amount if he can procure admission for his son.
 The tout claims that he can get his son admitted to any school for Rs 10 lakh.
 The sum is exorbitant.
 He does not know how to procure that amount.
 Should he terminate his fixed deposits?
 But that is his only savings!
 On the other hand, he cannot bear to see the disappointment on his wife's face each time their son gets rejected.

 The family decides to go to Bolpur, in the district of Birbhum, West Bengal, where Mitali's parents reside.
-It is a special occasion as her brother is returning home from abroad after long, along with his foreigner wife.
+It is a special occasion as her brother is returning home from abroad after a long time, along with his foreign wife.
 The holiday turns out to be interesting as Jennifer, the brother's wife, shows her keenness to adapt traditional Bengali customs, learn the language, and insist on speaking Bengali.
 She terms Mitali's insistence on getting her son admitted to an English-medium school and learning the English language as ‘linguistic imperialism'.